 Physical Therapist Aide Certificate and Certification Programs

 Although physical therapist aides and assistants may share certain tasks, the two roles are quite different.
 Physical therapy aides are most often responsible for keeping the treatment area clean and orderly.
 They may help order supplies and assist patients as they move to and from their session.
+This work group does not generally need formal training or certification.

 Most physical therapy assistant associate degree programs require students to hold a high school diploma or equivalent before applying.
 Many programs also require that students complete a certain number of hours of physical therapy observation in an approved clinic.